 Baileigh is a sophomore at ASU West, majoring in Psychology with an emphasis in Neuroscience.
 She plans to work as a neuropsychologist.
 She also studies Arabic and volunteers with several organizations.

 KJ is in her second year at Glendale Community College, pursuing a degree in Communication as she works toward her goal of working in the non-profit world.
 KJ teaches a classroom full of three-year-old and volunteers a lot of her time to groups who promote inclusivity, diversity and social justice.

 Branden is a first-year student studying Business at W.P.
 Carey at Arizona State University.
-He plans to take courses in music as well -- Branden has quite the voice!
+He takes courses in music as well -- Branden has quite the voice!

 The QU Scholarship is for Arizona LGBTQ+ youth attending a college, university or vocational school in Arizona.
 Along with a monetary award of up to $10,000, QU Scholars enjoy the support of a team of academic, professional and service mentors.